29 Jan Do You Have Carpal Tunnel Syndrome and How to Manage It Yourself

-Recently you’ve begun to feel numbness, tingling, and occasional burning pain in your hand, and your co-worker proclaims, “Oh no, you have carpal tunnel syndrome!”
+Recently you’ve begun to feel numbness, tingling, and occasional burning pain in your hand and your co-worker proclaims, “Oh no, you have carpal tunnel syndrome!”
 If that indeed is true, don’t feel like you’ve been struck with a bit of bad luck, as carpal tunnel syndrome (CTS) is an extremely common entrapment neuropathy.
-A study by the University of Manchester estimates that CTS effects 1% to 3% of the general population.
-A nerve, called the median nerve, runs from your neck (nerve roots C6-T1) throughout your arm and all the way down into your hand.
+A study by the University of Manchester estimates that CTS affects 1% to 3% of the general population.
+A nerve, called the median nerve, runs from your neck (nerve roots C6-T1) throughout your arm and all the way down into your hand and if there is an issue with it you may experience CTS symptoms.
 In this article, we are going to explain what carpal tunnel is and how to manage it!

 What Is The Median Nerve?

 The median nerve provides both sensory and motor functions to the upper extremity.
 Compression of the median nerve by the transverse carpal ligament in the carpal tunnel is what typically causes the common symptoms of tingling, numbness, and/or pain in the hand.
 These symptoms may be constant or intermittent, and pain could also potentially radiate up into the forearm as well.
 What can be challenging is that there are other conditions that can refer pain into our hands; therefore, it is important to receive a proper evaluation from a trained healthcare professional who is well equipped to evaluate orthopedic hand conditions.
 These practitioners include either a certified hand therapist, occupational therapist, or orthopedic surgeon who specializes in upper extremity conditions.